thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 # Conclusion

-**Total time to make a Sr-Nd plot in Excel with literature compilation: Roughly 1.5 hours.**
+How long did it take to make a Sr-Nd plot from Stracke et al. (2021)'s  supplementary table 1 with separate groups showing different symbol sizes?

+**Microsoft Excel: 1.5 hours.**

 Part of that was due to me familiarizing myself with Excel on Windows 11 and not knowing *all* the tips and tricks that one should probably know by now.

-**Total time to make an IgPet plot of Sr-Nd, Pb-Pb-Pb: Roughly 29 minutes**
+**IgPet: 15 minutes**

-Most of that was spent data wrangling the 25 groups of samples and working in Excel (overlapping working time).
-The actual plotting took maybe 5 minutes, and I did not alter any of the symbols, font size, design, etc. It's pretty much ready to edit in Illustrator.
+Note that this includes some time spent data wrangling the 25 groups of samples and working in Excel (overlapping working time).
+The actual IgPet plotting and exporting took maybe 5 minutes, and I did not alter any of the symbols, font size, design, etc. It's pretty much ready to edit in Illustrator.

 This was done quickly to demonstrate how quickly I could make a plot, but it is not ready to show with my data yet.
 For  that, i just have to make sure all the column headers match.
-I'll standardize this next.
-I made this in a few minutes:
+I'll standardize this next!